What Are The Three Types Of Hearing Loss?

 What is conductive hearing loss?

 Conductive hearing loss occurs when there is a blockage or breakdown in the auditory stimuli’s ability to get to the inner ear.
-The blockage can occur from earwax, ear infections (otitis media and otitis externa), middle ear fluid, microtia/atresia, ossicular (or hearing bone) abnormality or a perforation of the eardrum.
-Conductive hearing loss if often reversible.
+The blockage can occur from earwax, ear infections (otitis media and otitis externa), middle ear fluid, microtia/atresia, ossicular (or hearing bone) abnormality, or perforation of the eardrum.
+Conductive hearing loss is often reversible.

 What is sensorineural hearing loss?

 Sensorineural hearing loss occurs when there is damage to the inner ear (cochlea), or to the nerve pathways from the inner ear to the brain.
 This damage can occur from genetics or heredity, ototoxic (toxic to the ear) medications, age, illness, head trauma, exposure to loud noises or may have no known cause.
 Sensorineural hearing loss is typically permanent and may worsen or progress over time.

 What is a mixed hearing loss?

 A mixed hearing loss is when both a sensorineural and a conductive hearing loss occur at the same time.
 This type of hearing loss can often fluctuate due to changes in the conductive component of the hearing loss.